-For the birth or adoption of a child, your start date can either be your child’s date of birth or adoption date, or the 1st of the following month.
+For the birth or adoption of a child, your start date can be: (1) your child’s date of birth or adoption date, OR (2) the 1st of the following month.

 Example: Your family experiences the birth of a child.
 Either your child or your entire family could apply for health coverage outside of open enrollment because a birth counts as a qualifying event for special enrollment.
 The newborn child’s effective date would be their date of birth.
 If the child’s parents want to make a change to their plan, their effective date would be the first of the following month.